 A device surgically placed under the scalp and used to deliver anticancer drugs to the fluid surrounding the brain and spinal cord.

-The branch of medicine concerned with the diagnosis and treatment of cancer.
+A branch of medicine that specializes in the diagnosis and treatment of cancer.

 A substance used to treat moderate to severe pain.
 Opioids are like opiates, such as morphine and codeine, but are not made from opium.
 Opioids bind to opioid receptors in the central nervous system.
 Opioids used to be called narcotics.
 An opioid is a type of alkaloid.